 - This number incorporates 50 percent of chronically ill patients who are prescribed at least four different types of scheduled medications.

-The moral of the story here is clear: Keeping up with all the responsibilities on the patient side of the equation is a daunting task for those who receive healthcare assistance in its myriad forms.
+The moral of the story here is clear: Keeping up with all the responsibilities on the patient side of the equation is a daunting task for those who receive health care assistance in its myriad forms.

 Building a Proper Response

-Thankfully, the modern era of technology has an answer for this dilemma.
+Thankfully, the modern era of technology has an answer to this dilemma.
 By using a branded app that is either recommended by a healthcare professional or synced with a referring institution’s currently existing platform, patients don’t have to run the risk of forgetting treatments and appointments anymore.